jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

 Example of Ubuntu working with [NVENC](https://www.reddit.com/r/jellyfin/comments/amuyba/nvenc_nvdec_working_in_jellyfin_on_ubuntu_server/).

+AMF Linux Support still [not official](https://github.com/GPUOpen-LibrariesAndSDKs/AMF/issues/4) and AMD GFX Cards are required to use VAAPI on linux.

 On Windows you can use DXVA2/D3D11VA libraries for decoding instead of libmfx, and HWA encoding on Windows requires libmfx.
 The DXVA2/D3D11VA libraries are currently not part of Jellyfin.

 Here's [additional information](https://github.com/Artiume/jellyfin-docs/blob/master/general/wiki/main.md) to learn more.